drewpagnotta/Machine_Learning_Trading_Bot/README.md

 <img width="445" alt="Screen Shot 2022-10-09 at 11 24 51 PM" src="https://user-images.githubusercontent.com/108194033/194803762-10e4b4a7-f1fe-44dd-883e-db85eb76779a.png">

 ### Conclusions of 24-month parameter:
 The precision score didn't change, however the recall was 100% and the F1 Score increased by .01.
-Taking a larger timeframe of data appears to have helped the strategy model.
+Taking a larger timeframe of data appears to have helped the strategy model, as evident of the increased cumulative returns.

 ### Finally, adjusting the SMA of both the Fast and Slow windows is another change to the strategy model that could give us better results.
 For all of the tests above, SMA_Fast = 4 and SMA_Slow = 100.
 Using the original 3-month timeframe, and changing the SMA_Fast = 50 and SMA_Slow = 200, the results are shown below.